confluentinc/ksql/docs/faq.rst

 The procedure to securely connect KSQL to Kafka is the same as connecting any app to Kafka.

-For example, you can add the following entries to the KSQL server configuration file (ksqlserver.properties).
+For example, you can add the following entries to the KSQL server configuration file (ksql-server.properties).
 This configuration enables KSQL to connect to a secure Kafka cluster using _PLAIN_ SASL (other options include GSSAPI / Kerberos), where the SSL certificates have been signed by a CA trusted by the default JVM trust store: